Marshals marry after TT course proposal

 Isle of Man TT: Marshals marry after roadside proposal

-A couple who got engaged whilst working as marshals at the Isle of Man TT races have returned to the island to get married.
+A couple who got engaged whilst working as TT race marshals have returned to the Isle of Man to get married.

 Cy Viccari from Wirral got down on one knee at the side of the course in June 2017 to propose to his fiancée, Caroline Barton from Poynton.